sebastiendfortier/fstpy/README.md

 ## What is it?

-Fstpy is a high level interface to rpn's rpnpy python library that produces pandas dataframes or Xarray's from CMC standard files.
+Fstpy is a high level interface to rpn\'s rpnpy python library that produces pandas dataframes or Xarray\'s from CMC standard files.
 In order to promote decoupling, modularization and collaboration, fstpy only reads and writes.
 All other operations and algorithms can be independent.

 ## Fstpy philosophy

 The idea of ​​using a dataframe is to have a pythonic way of working with standard files without having to know the mechanics of rmnlib.
 Since many people come here with numpy, pandas and xarray knowledge, the learning curve is much less steep.

 ## Dataframes

-They are good for organizing information. eg: select all the tt's, sort them by grid then by level and produce 3d matrices for each tt of each grid.
+They are good for organizing information. eg: select all the tt\'s, sort them by grid then by level and produce 3d matrices for each tt of each grid.
 Dataframes will help to integrate new model changes and new data types.
 Thanks to the dataframes we can also export our results more